fablabbcn/fablabbcn-legacy-web/_posts/news-post/madeagain.md

 <ul><img src= "http://www.fablabbcn.org/img/blog/blog_loop_latest/fotogent.jpg" align="middle"> </img></ul>

-<h4>A journey towards a
-more through DIGITAL and
+<h4>A journey towards a more circular economy through digital and distributed production<br>
-distributed production<br>

 Most stuff today are made in a very linear way.
 We take, make, and dispose.
 The assembly line has